maglietti/ignite3-chinook-demo/README.md

 ## Overview

 This project demonstrates how to use Apache Ignite 3's Java API with POJO-based table mapping.
-It implements the Chinook database, a sample database schema for a digital media store, to showcase various Ignite 3 features including:
+It implements the Chinook database, a sample database schema for a digital media store (similar to iTunes), to showcase various Ignite 3 features including:

 - Annotation-based table mapping
 - Distribution zones and storage profiles